amumuku/openlayer-checkin-bot/readme.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Note
 This script only for testing purpose, using this script might violates ToS and may get your account permanently banned.
+Please attention your wallet risk,suggest do it with your new wallet that no assets in it

 My reff code if you want to use :), [J9DAAW][QR7SYY][9F97GG]